Artistic director, choreographer and dancer

 For the past six years she has been teaching classical ballet to students of all ages at the Performing Arts school in Auckland NZ and working as Ballet Mistress for the Royal New Zealand Ballet.
 More recently she has been teaching and examing at The Australian Conservatoire of Ballet and at affliated school Melbourne Studio of Ballet.

-Chiara has danced in all four programmes by Dancebourne Arts - Pointe, Line & Surface 2015, Balance 2016, Godai 2017, Viva 2018, toured with the company to the Florence Dance Festival (Italy) 2018 and looks forward to performing in our next upcoming re-worked Pointe, Line & Surface programme 2019.
+Chiara has danced in four programmes by Dancebourne Arts - Pointe, Line & Surface 2015, Balance 2016, Godai 2017, Viva 2018, toured with the company to the Florence Dance Festival (Italy) 2018.
+We are delighted to announce that Chiara wil perform in our upcoming 2021 programmes.

 Michelle’s professional training began at the age of 11 at Gay Wightman’s School of Ballet.
 At age 12, she was accepted into the Australian Ballet School’s Associate program under the direction of Gailene Stock CBE AM.
 During this time, Michelle trained extensively with re-known Australian teachers, Michaela Kirkaldie, Madame Tang, Lucette Aldous AC, Noelle Shader and Marilyn Rowe OBE.
 Michelle commenced her professional full-time training at the age of 15 at the Australian Conservatoire of Ballet and later moved interstate to continue her training under the guidance of Marie Walton-Mahon.
 Michelle succesfully completed the Royal Academy of Dancing Solo Seal performance examination in Sydney and then travelled to London to compete in the prestigious Genée Awards.
 Michelle was accepted into the Heinz-Bosl-Stiftung in Munich, Germany and later invited to perform with the Bayerisches Staatsballett for their season of La Bayadère.
 Following her experience in Europe, Michelle returned to Australia to study and explore diverse styles of dance studying performing arts full time at Dance Factory.
-In 2018, Michelle was invited to perform with Dancebourne Arts for their season of VIVA, and recent 2019 season of Pointe, Line and Surface - a history of ballet.
+In 2018, Michelle was invited to perform with Dancebourne Arts for their season of VIVA, and 2019 season of Pointe, Line and Surface - a history of ballet, and looks forward to preparing for the upcoming 2020/21 season.

 Denise completed her professional training with the academy of Northern Ballet in England and has since performed with several professional companies including Ballet Victoria in Canada, and Hong Kong ballet.
 Denise has engaged in dance education programs for diverse ages and levels and performed as a special guest artist for educational institutions enriching her knowledge and experience.
-Denise is thrilled to have rehearsed and performed with Dancebourne Arts in the recent POINTE, LINE & SURFACE - a history of ballet programme 2019.
+Denise is thrilled to have rehearsed and performed with Dancebourne Arts in the POINTE, LINE & SURFACE - a history of ballet programme 2019 and looks forward to performing in the next 2020/2021 programmes.

 Originally from Townsville, Queensland, Micaela moved to Melbourne to pursuit a career in dance, training professionally at The Australian Conservatoire of Ballet under the guidance of world class teachers including our own Assistant Director, Chiara Ferri.
 Micaela studied at the Australian Conservatoire of Ballet for 3 years, performing soloist roles in the annual performances at the Melbourne Arts Centre and Hamer Hall and successfully completed the Advanced Diploma of Dance – Elite Performance and Pre-professional, Transition Year.